 Other Neopaint murals include Budapest Anno at Varoshaza ter and Playground on the corner of Kiraly utca and Kazinczy utca in the 7th district.

 For more street art in Budapest, check this post or take this alternative walking tour in Pest.

 Budapest has a non-stop calendar of free events and festivals in the city.
 Below are some of the most popular events but you can get a list of other events here.

 32. Christmas Markets in Budapest

 Budapest has one of the best Central European Christmas markets and a visit is one of the most popular things to do in December or anytime in winter.
 The main Christmas markets generally run from November and past Christmas into the new year.
-There are multiple markets around the city but the most popular are at Vorosmarty Square and in front of St Stephen’s Basilica.
+There are multiple markets around the city but the most popular is at Vorosmarty Square and in front of St Stephen’s Basilica.
 You don’t have to spend money to enjoy the Christmas markets, it’s nice enough to just walk around and take in the atmosphere.

 33. New Year’s Eve Fireworks

 If you happen to time your visit to include New Year’s, you can watch the free fireworks which take place in different parts of the city.
 The most popular spots for fireworks tend to be over the Danube at the Chain Bridge and around Heroes Square and City Park.
 Budapest is on my list of top New Year’s destinations in Europe and is a great time to visit with so many things to do at this time of the year.

 Memorials for Hungary’s most recent history and events, notably WWII and the 1956 Revolution, are found throughout the city.
 Most of these sights are in Pest near the Hungarian Parliament and in the Jewish Quarter.